emilwidlund/void/README.md

 `pnpm dev` (or `pnpm --filter @void/web dev` alone) starts the dashboard on [localhost:3001](http://localhost:3001).
-It subscribes to the server's SSE stream, so usage updates the moment events are ingested (set `VOID_SERVER_URL` if the server isn't on `localhost:4000`).
-It shows:
+It subscribes to the server's SSE stream through a `/api/void/*` proxy route, so usage updates the moment events are ingested (set `VOID_SERVER_URL` on the web process if the server isn't on `localhost:4000` — it's read at request time, never baked into the build or exposed to the browser).
+The overview shows:

-- **Usage** — aggregated meter values per customer, live.
-- **Forecasts** — naive run-rate projection: usage velocity since the config was deployed, extrapolated over a 30-day period and priced per metered price (after the `included` allowance), plus a projected metered-revenue total.
+- **Earnings** — usage charges accrued so far and a projection for the month, as a headline sentence, KPI tiles (usage earnings, expected this month, subscription base, paying customers), and an earnings-over-time chart.
+- **Insights** — auto-generated highlights: revenue concentration in a top customer, customers past their included allowance and billing overage, recent earning-pace changes, and metered usage no product prices.
+- **Customers** — spend per customer, each linking to a detail page (`/customers/<id>`) with that customer's own KPIs, earnings chart, meter breakdown, and usage activity.
+- **Usage activity** — per-meter volume sparklines across all customers.
-- **Deployed configuration** — meters (filters + aggregations rendered back as DSL-ish text) and products with their prices, straight from the active IR.
+- **Billing configuration** — a collapsible panel with the active version's meters (filters + aggregations rendered back as DSL-ish text) and products with their prices, straight from the deployed IR.

+The spend model is deliberately naive while the config has no subscription
+data: a customer is attributed to a product when they have usage on one of its metered meters, which contributes that product's recurring fees (normalized to a 30-day period) as their base.
+Metered spend prices usage beyond each `included` allowance, and projections extrapolate the run rate observed since the config was deployed.

 Common commands: `pnpm build`, `pnpm test`, `pnpm typecheck` (all via Turborepo), and `pnpm --filter @void/cli dev` to run the CLI from source.